Oracle-Efficient Online Learning and Auction Design: Online Auction Design

-To improve this regret bound and obtain a regret that is polynomial in $\log(m)$, we carefully construct another translation matrix that is implementable using a more complex dataset of adversarial actions.
-As we describe shortly, the translation matrix we design is quite intuitive.
+To improve this regret bound and obtain a regret that is polynomial in $\log m$ rather than $m$, we carefully construct another translation matrix that is implementable using a more complex dataset of adversarial actions.
+The translation matrix we design is quite intuitive.
 The row corresponding to an auction $\vec r$ contains a binary representation of its reserve prices.
 In this case, proving admissibility of the matrix is simple.
-The challenge is then showing that this simple translation matrix is implementable using a dataset of adversarial actions.
+The challenge is to show that this simple translation matrix is implementable using a dataset of adversarial actions.